cihai/unihan-etl/README.md

 tabular or structured, tree-like format.

-unihan-etl can be used as a python library through its [API](https://unihan-etl.git-pull.com/en/latest/api.html), to retrieve data as a python object, or through the [CLI](https://unihan-etl.git-pull.com/en/latest/cli.html) to retrieve a CSV, JSON, or YAML file.
+unihan-etl can be used as a python library through its [API], to retrieve data as a python object, or through the [CLI](https://unihan-etl.git-pull.com/en/latest/cli.html) to retrieve a CSV, JSON, or YAML file.